ayechanst/speedrun-eth-guide/dex-guide.md

 Let’s edit the `DEX.sol` smart contract and add two new functions for swapping from each asset to the other, `ethToToken()` and `tokenToEth()`.

-The basic overview for `ethToToken()` is we're going to define our arguments to pass into `price()` so we can calculate what the user's `tokenOutput` is going to be for however much ETH they send through.
+The basic overview for `ethToToken()` is we're going to define our variables to pass into `price()` so we can calculate what the user's `tokenOutput` is going to be for however much ETH they send through.

 <details markdown='1'><summary>🦉 Guiding Questions</summary>

 1. How would we make sure the value being being swapped for balloons is greater than 0?
 2. Is `xReserves` ETH or $BAL tokens?
-Use a variable name the describes which one it is.
+Use a variable name that best describes which one it is.
 When we call this function it will already have the value we sent it in it's `liquidity`.
 How can we make sure we are using the balance of the contract *before* any ETH was sent to it?
 3. For `yReserves` we will also want to create a new more descriptive variable name.
 How do we find the other asset balance this address has?
 4. Now that we have all our arguments, how do we call `price()` and store the returned value in a new variable?
+What kind of name would best describe this variable?
 5. After getting how many tokens the sender should receive, how do we transfer those tokens to the sender?
-6. Last we will emit the `EthToTokenSwap` event to record this transaction.
+6. Which event should we emit for this function?
+7. Last, what do we return?

 <details markdown='1'><summary>👨🏻‍🏫 Solution Code </summary>